constantinosskitsas/Alpine/README.md

 python PartialTest.py #: This will run Size Ratio Experiment (Figure 5) python NoiseTest.py #: This will run Noise Experiment (Figure 6)
 ```
+### Example with real graphs:
+Please see Example_RG.ipynb to run example with real graphs and how to run the algorithm.

 ## Reference